moonbitlang/core/priority_queue/README.md

 ## Overview

 A priority queue is a data structure capable of maintaining maximum/minimum values at front of the queue, which may have other names in other programming languages (C++ std::priority_queue / Rust BinaryHeap ).
-The priority queue here is implemented as a paired heap and has excellent performance.
+The priority queue here is implemented as a pairing heap and has excellent performance.

 ## Usage